History of Olin College

 Olin College will strive to minimize bureaucracy, cost, and institutional inertia in all forms.
 It will further strive to accept appropriate risks in pursuit of opportunity.

-Olin College will strive to provide responsible stewardship of all its resources while encouraging a spirit of service to society and a life style of philanthropy.
+Olin College will strive to provide responsible stewardship of all its resources while encouraging a spirit of service to society and a lifestyle of philanthropy.